-- 1. Accounting Policies (continued)

-- 1.3.
+1.3.
 Judgements and key sources of estimation uncertainty (continued)

-- 1.3.1.
-Technical provisions
+1.3.1.
+Technical provisions (continued)

-The ultimate cost of outstanding claims is estimated by using a range of standard actuarial claims projection techniques, such as Chain Ladder and Bornhuetter-Ferguson methods.
-The main assumption underlying these techniques is that past claims development experience can be used to project future claims development and hence ultimate claims costs.
-As such, these methods extrapolate the development of paid and incurred losses based on the observed development of earlier years and expected loss ratios.
 Historical claims development is mainly analysed by underwriting years by significant lines of business.
 Large/catastrophe claims are usually separately addressed, either by being reserved at the face value of loss adjuster estimates or separately projected in order to reflect their future development.
-In most cases, no explicit assumptions are made regarding future rates of claims inflation or loss ratios.
-Instead, the assumptions used are those implicit in the historical claims development data on which the projections are based.
+A "bottom up" approach was taken when setting the best estimate reserves, incorporating explicit and specific allowance for elevated economic inflation within each class of business.
+A cashflow model was used throughout 2022 to sensitivity test the assumptions and allow further challenge of the output from the bottom-up approach.
+The cashflow approach required assumptions around the expected levels of future economic inflation by calendar year, territory, and line of business.
+This was then applied to the payment profile of each line of business.
 Additional qualitative judgement is used to assess the extent to which past trends may not apply in future, (e.g. to reflect one-off occurrences, changes in external or market factors such as public attitudes to claiming, economic conditions, levels of claims inflation, judicial decisions and legislation, as well as internal factors such as portfolio mix, policy features and claims handling procedures) in order to arrive at the estimated ultimate cost of claims that present the likely outcome from the range of possible outcomes, taking account of all the uncertainties involved.